Chart Color Schemes

 Roxburgh Park - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Roxburgh Park-North is one of Australia's most culturally diverse areas, with 54.6 percent of its population born overseas and 77.6 percent speaking a language other than English at home.
-Christianity is the predominant religion in Roxburgh Park-North, making up 51.8 percent of people there, but Islam is significantly overrepresented at 35.2 percent compared to Greater Melbourne's average of 24.1 percent.
-In terms of ancestry, the top three groups are Other (59.5%), Australian (10.3%), and English (6.6%).
+Roxburgh Park-North is among the most culturally diverse areas in Australia, with 54.6% of its population born overseas and 77.6% speaking a language other than English at home.
+Christianity is the main religion in Roxburgh Park-North, comprising 51.8% of its population.
+However, Islam is overrepresented, making up 35.2%, significantly higher than Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity